Endaweke8/demo-repo/Readme.md

   3. install php
   4. then install composer
   5. then install what you want .
 This is the instruction that is given by most develper inorder to declare the follwing character
-  6. After add line 6
+  8. After add line 8 with in one second